 In Qantas’ and Virgin Australia’s Velocity frequent flyer programs, Gold status is widely regarded as the tier to aim for.
-It’s the ‘sweet spot’ for benefits, with priority check-in, boarding, baggage – and most importantly, lounge access – on the cards.
-Even if you’re flying in Economy, you get to enjoy these perks on the ground.
+It’s the ‘sweet spot’ for benefits, with priority check-in, boarding, baggage – and most importantly, lounge access.
+Even if you’re flying in Economy, you get to enjoy these perks with every trip.

 But Platinum status requires double the effort to reach compared to Gold.
 You need to put in significantly more time and money to bridge the gap.
-If you’ve barely reached Gold status, then despite how tempting Platinum status is, it probably won’t be economical to try to pursue this next tier.
+But take it from me – the perks of the Platinum side do make travelling with Qantas and oneworld partners more alluring.

-We take a look at the extra benefits of Platinum versus Gold status for both Qantas and Virgin Australia.
-That way, you can weigh up whether it’s worth the extra flying.
+We take a look at the extra benefits of Qantas Platinum so you can weigh up whether it’s worth the extra flying.
+For Virgin Australia Velocity members, make sure to also read our take on whether Velocity Platinum status is worth chasing.

 Earning Qantas Frequent Flyer Gold and Platinum